isaacki1003/Portfolio/content/featured/SpotifyProfileV2/index.md

 github: 'https://appbnb.onrender.com/'
 cta: 'https://github.com/aromito7/punchender'
 tech:
+  - Javascript
   - React
+  - Redux
-  - Express
+  - Python
-  - Spotify API
+  - Flask
-  - Styled Components
+  - Render
 ---

-Having struggled with understanding how the Spotify OAuth flow works, I made the course I wish I could have had.

-Unlike tutorials that only cover a few concepts and leave you with half-baked GitHub repositories, this course covers everything from explaining the principles of REST APIs to implementing Spotify's OAuth flow and fetching API data in a React app.
-By the end of the course, you’ll have an app deployed to the internet you can add to your portfolio1.
+Punchender is a group project that serves as a replica of the popular crowdfunding platform, Kickstarter.
+It provided valuable experience in working in a team setting, particularly with regard to pushing changes to a git repository and coordinating the development of different components.
+Additionally, the project served as an opportunity to transition from using Render to deploying the application on Heroku.